nubomedia/nubomedia-msvnfm/source/index.rst

 Welcome to Elastic Media Manager's documentation!
 =================================================

-This `VNF Manager`, called `ms-vnfm`, is implemented in java using the [spring.io] framework.
+This `VNF Manager`, called `ms-vnfm`, is implemented in java using the [spring.io]_ framework.

 For using this VNFM you have to install the NFVO and start it.
-How to do this can be found [here][nfvo_install].
+How to do this can be found [nfvo_install]_.

 The VNFM uses the RabbitMQ for communicating with the NFVO.
 Therefore it is a prerequisites to have RabbitMQ up and running.
 This is done automatically by executing the bootstrap script of the NFVO.